khaulabilqees/AirControlX/README.md

 # Air Traffic Control System (ATCS) - OS semester project

 A multithreaded, multi-process C++ simulation of an Air Traffic Control System (ATCS) using forks, mutexes, inter-process communication via named pipes (FIFOs), threads.
-The system handles airline violations, automatic violation notices (AVNs), payment processing, and portal tracking. atcs class, the general control system, contains all airlines and each airline class contains its respective flights
+The system handles airline violations, automatic violation notices (AVNs), payment processing, and portal tracking.

 ---

 ##  Features

+- Atcs class, the general control system, contains all airlines and each airline class contains its respective flights
-- a total of 3 runways ( A, B, C)
+- a total of 3 runways ( A, B, C) available
 - Simulates flights with commercial, emergency and cargo types
 - During Flight simulation, each flight is allocated a runway based on its direction and type
 - Mutexes used to ensure each runway is occupied by only one flight at a time